ofiwg/libfabric/README.md

 Active Message support, which is not officially published but is quite stable and well documented in the source code (part of the OFED release).
-The `psm` provider makes use of both the tag-matching message queue functions and the Active Message functions to support a variety of Libfabric data transfer APIs, including tagged message queue, message queue, RMA, and atomic operations.
+The `psm` provider makes use of both the tag-matching message queue functions and the Active Message functions to support various Libfabric data transfer APIs, including tagged message queue, message queue, RMA, and atomic operations.